Helmut Kohl: Life after politics

 In 2002, Kohl left the Bundestag and officially retired from politics.
 Later, he was largely rehabilitated by his party.
 After taking office, Angela Merkel invited her former patron to the Chancellor's Office and Ronald Pofalla, the Secretary-General of the CDU, announced that the CDU would cooperate more closely with Kohl, "to take advantage of the experience of this great statesman".
 On 4 March 2004, he published the first of his memoirs, called Memories 1930–1982, covering the period from 1930 to 1982, when he became chancellor.
-The second part, published on 3 November 2005, included the first half of his chancellorship (1982–90).
-On 28 December 2004, he was air-lifted by the Sri Lankan Air Force, after having been stranded in a hotel by the 2004 Indian Ocean earthquake.
+The second part, published on 3 November 2005, included the first half of his chancellorship (1982–1990).
+On 28 December 2004, he was air-lifted by the Sri Lanka Air Force, after having been stranded in a hotel by the 2004 Indian Ocean earthquake.
 Kohl was a member of the Club of Madrid.

 As reported in the German press, he also gave his name to the Helmut Kohl Centre for European Studies (currently Centre for European Studies), which is the new political foundation of the European People's Party.
 In late February 2008, Kohl suffered a stroke in combination with a fall which caused serious head injuries and required his hospitalisation, after which he was reported to be using a wheelchair due to partial paralysis and having difficulty speaking.
 He remained in intensive care since, marrying his 43-year-old partner, Maike Richter, on 8 May 2008, while still in hospital.
 In 2010, he had a gall bladder operation in Heidelberg, and heart surgery in 2012.
 He was reportedly in "critical condition" in June 2015, following intestinal surgery following a hip-replacement procedure.